arvvoid/plugin.video.hbogoeu/README.md

 # Disclaimer

 This add-on is not officially commissioned/supported by HBO®.
 The trademark HBO® Go is registered by Home Box Office, Inc.
-For more information on HBO® Go Europe visit the official website: http://hbogo.eu
+For more information on visit the official HBO® Go website for your region.

 This is also not an "official Add-on" by the Kodi team.
 I have no affiliation with the Kodi team.